 I trust the above clearly sets out Network Rail's position on the planning application.
-Should
+Should you require any more information from Network Rail, please do not hesitate to contact me.

 Historic England

 27.04.2023 - T&CP (Development Management Procedure) (England) Order 2015